bbenedict/bbenedict/100days.md

 ## day 49

-I resumed work on my REST-based query language by implemention a react client that queries the server.
+I resumed work on my REST-based query language by implementation a react client that queries the server.
 First version works pretty well.
 I am optimistic this is a good approach.

 ## day 50